-The Associate Vice President for Human Resources and Special Assistant to the President will forward a copy of the complaint to the University President.
+The Director of Human Resources will forward a copy of the complaint to the University President.
 If the faculty or staff member or applicant would rather contact a source outside of the university, he or she may contact the confidential Campus Conduct Hotline service, Behavior Health Response Worldwide (BHR).
 Effective Feb.
 2011, to make a report through the Campus Conduct Hotline program, please call: 1-877-576-0089

-B. The Associate Vice President for Human Resources and Special Assistant to the President will ensure that the complaint is promptly investigated, that the investigation is carried out in a fair and unbiased manner, that those making complaints and/or reporting compliance concerns are treated fairly, that their confidentiality is protected to the extent the law allows, and that no retaliation takes place.
-Upon completion of the investigation, the Associate Vice President for Human Resources and Special Assistant to the President will file a findings report with the President and the appropriate Vice President.
+B. The Director of Human Resources will ensure that the complaint is promptly investigated, that the investigation is carried out in a fair and unbiased manner, that those making complaints and/or reporting compliance concerns are treated fairly, that their confidentiality is protected to the extent the law allows, and that no retaliation takes place.
+Upon completion of the investigation, the Director of Human Resources will file a findings report with the President and the appropriate Vice President.
 They will jointly consider the disclosure and take appropriate action in accordance with University policy.

 C. In the case of disclosure of misconduct involving the President, the disclosure will be directed to the Chair of the Board of Directors.
 The Chair will consider the disclosure and take whatever action he or she determines to be appropriate under the law and circumstances of the disclosure.
-In the case of disclosure of misconduct involving the Associate Vice President for Human Resources and the Special Assistant to the President, the disclosure should be directed to the Vice President of Business and Finance.
+In the case of disclosure of misconduct involving the Director of Human Resources, the disclosure should be directed to the Vice President of Finance and Administration.
 In the case of disclosure of misconduct involving a member of the Board of Directors, the disclosure will be handled by the Chair of the Board of Directors with advice of the Chair of the Audit and Compliance Committee.

 II.
 Filing a Retaliation Complaint for Reporting Misconduct